OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

         }
     ```

     The **excelClickHandler(eventArgs)** method handles the **DcoumentSelectionChanged** event from the Office 365 javascript API.
-The selected data will return a text value representing the text in the highlighted field in the spread sheet.
+The selected data will return a text value representing the text in the highlighted field in the spreadsheet.

     ```javascript
      Office.context.document.addHandlerAsync("documentSelectionChanged", excelClickHandler, function (result) {